mjfarooq/Cognitive-Connectivity-Resilience/README.md

 # Description:

-Source code for the paper "Cognitive Connectivity Resilience in Multi-layer Remotely Deployed Mobile Internet of Things"
+Source code for the paper "Cognitive Connectivity Resilience in Multi-layer Remotely Deployed Mobile Internet of Things" in IEEE Global Communications Conference (Globecom 2017), Singapore.

 ## Directions: